-This easy artichoke pesto recipe with 5 simple ingredients is vegan, with no added oil, and ready in minutes.
+This easy artichoke pesto recipe with 5 simple ingredients brimming with lemony, buttery flavor for a delicious vegan, nut-free condiment with no added oil ready in 10 minutes.

 Artichoke hearts.
 Use a can of artichoke hearts in water or a light brine.
 Avoid those packed in oil or with other added flavors.
 You can also find artichoke hearts frozen.
 Thaw, then carry on.

 Sunflower seeds.
-We use toasted pine nuts in classic pesto, but sunflower seeds add a nutty flavor that complements artichokes.
+I use toasted pine nuts in sun-dried pesto rosso, but sunflower seeds add a nutty flavor that complements artichokes.
 If you want to stay nut-free, use hemp or flax seeds as a substitute.

 Lemon juice.
 Add a little lemon zest for a brighter flavor if you use a fresh lemon.
 Otherwise, add at least 3 tablespoons of lemon juice.

 Garlic.
 Classic pesto benefits from the sharp flavor of fresh garlic – and plenty of it.
 You can use garlic powder in a pinch, but it won’t have the fresh, zesty flavor you’ll get from garlic cloves.